 Distance from Heraklion: 35 km East.

 Characteristics: Well-organized series of sandy beaches.
-All of them very popular among tourists, clear shallow waters.
+All of them are very popular among tourists, clear shallow waters.

 The wide sandy beach of Malia stretches for 6 kilometers and is extremely popular among tourists.